lmiller1990/design-pattenrns-for-vuejs/PROVIDE-INJECT.md

 Everything looks to be working on the surface, but we will eventually run into a problem as our application grows: shared state across tests.
 We have a *single* store instance for all of our tests - when we mutate the state, this change will impact all the other tests, too.

-Ideally, tests should run in isolation.
+Ideally each test should run in isolation.
 We can't isolate the store if we are importing the same global singleton into each of our tests.
 This is where `provide` and `inject` come in handy.

 This diagram, taken from this official documentation, explains it well: